Sheriff’s Office: Employment

 - The final step for job candidates who have successfully completed all of the above will be a psychological evaluation performed and certified by a licensed psychologist.
 The psychologist will then prepare a detailed report and make a recommendation as to your fitness for employment with the Morris County Sheriff’s Office.

 If you successfully complete all portions of this process and are selected for employment as a sheriff’s officer, you will be required to complete a 22-week Basic Police Academy.
-If your employment will be as a corrections officer, the Basic Police Academy is 16 weeks in duration.

 If you successfully complete all portions of this process but are NOT selected for employment, you will remain eligible for reapplication and your name will be retained by the Morris County Sheriff’s Office for future vacancies.